 Bronx worse hit than Manhattan, despite similar population density.
 Higher attack and death rates among Afro-Americans.
 Role for air pollution too?

-Some reports of acute neurological presentations in adults, including stroke and Guillain Barre syndrome.
+Acute neurological presentations in adults, including stroke and Guillain Barre syndrome.
+Thrombosis risk.

 COVID in Children